janosh/thesis/thesis.typ

   caption: [
     *(a)* The cost-accuracy tradeoff of different quantum mechanical methods.
     DFT is the most widely used method in materials science due to its exceptional accuracy given its favorable cubic cost scaling.
-    *(b)* The Jacob's ladder of DFT according to Perdew represents a hierarchy of approximations to the exchange-correlation energy.
+    *(b)* Jacob's ladder of DFT according to Perdew represents a hierarchy of increasingly sophisticated, accurate and expensive approximations to the exchange-correlation energy.
-    While displayed as a single dot in (a), even within DFT a wide range of increasingly sophisticated and expensive techniques exist to estimate $E_"xc"$, from cheap local and semi-local functionals to accurate hybrid and double-hybrid functionals.
+    While displayed as a single dot in (a), the ladder shows that even within DFT a wide range of techniques with different cost-accuracy tradeoffs exist to estimate $E_"xc"$, from cheap local and semi-local functionals to accurate hybrid and double-hybrid/range-separated functionals.
     *(c)* The Kohn-Sham cycle enables iteratively solving for the ground state electron density, which in turn uniquely determines the total energy of the system.
     All 3 diagrams available on GitHub #link("https://github.com/janosh/diagrams/blob/-/assets/qm-cost-vs-acc/qm-cost-vs-acc.typ")[(a)], #link("https://github.com/janosh/diagrams/blob/-/assets/dft-jacobs-ladder/dft-jacobs-ladder.typ")[(b)], #link("https://github.com/janosh/diagrams/blob/-/assets/kohn-sham-cycle/kohn-sham-cycle.typ")[(c)] @riebesell_diagrams_2022.
   ],
-)<fig:dft-overview-cost-ladder-scf>
+)

 The central quantity in DFT is the electron density $n(vector(r))$, a function of just three spatial coordinates $vector(r) = (x,y,z)$.
 It replaces the much more complex full electronic many-body quantum wave function $Psi(vector(R), vector(r))$ of $3N + 3M$ spatial coordinates for a system of $N$ electrons and $M$ nuclei.
 Despite being a much simpler object, $n(vector(r))$ nonetheless uniquely determines the system's ground state.
 This crucial insight is due to Hohenberg and Kohn, who showed that the ground-state energy $E[n(vector(r))]$ of a system is a unique functional of the electron density.
 Moreover, the ground-state electron density is the minimizer of this functional, thus offering variational access to the ground state of any quantum system.
-An iteratively-derived self-consistent solution @kresse_efficient_1996 of the Kohn-Sham equations @kohn_selfconsistent_1965 as shown in @fig:dft-kohn-sham-cycle, therefore, yields both the ground-state electron density and the total energy of the system from which many downstream properties can be derived.
+An iteratively-derived self-consistent solution @kresse_efficient_1996 of the Kohn-Sham equations @kohn_selfconsistent_1965 as shown in @fig:dft-kohn-sham-cycle therefore yields both the ground-state electron density and the total energy of the system from which many downstream properties can be derived.

 The time-independent many-body Schrödinger equation describes the quantum behavior of a system of $N$ electrons and $M$ nuclei @martin_electronic_2020:
 $